Ritesh001-Git/docker-cheat-sheet/README.md

 User → Docker CLI → Docker API → Docker Engine

 ### containerd
-containerd is a low-level container runtime used by the Docker Daemon.
-It is responsible for actually creating, starting, stopping, and deleting containers.
+This is the "low-level" runtime manager.
+It doesn't care about building images or user commands; it only cares about managing the lifecycle of a container (starting, stopping, pausing, and pulling images).

 containerd handles:
 - Container execution